Carbohydrate Claims on Foods Sold in Canada

 Health Products and Food Branch,

 3rd Floor Frederick G. Banting Building,

 Tunney's Pasture, A.L.
 2203A,

 Ottawa, ON, K1A 0L2.

-The submission should include the suggested claim along with compositional and labelling criteria, as well as an appropriate scientific rationale taking into consideration the latest recommendations of the U.S. Institute of Medicine.
+The submission should include the suggested claim along with compositional and labelling criteria, as well as an appropriate scientific rationale taking into consideration the latest recommendations of The National Academies of Sciences, Engineering and Medicine.

 Originally issued August 31, 2004 (Information Letter To Industry)

 - Date modified: